Avocet Line: Infrastructure

 The line is double track from Exeter St Davids to Exmouth Junction, but is single thereafter except for a passing loop at Topsham, where many trains are scheduled to cross each other.
 All movements on the line are under the control of the signal box at Exmouth Junction, which remotely operates the level crossing at Topsham as well as the loop there.

 Passenger volume

+Passenger single journeys between January and December 2001 totalled 791,000 and had risen to 2,274,545 in 2019.
+After the COVID-19 pandemic they quickly returned to similar levels with 2,369,631 in 2022 and 2,628,986 in 2023.

 The busiest station on the branch is Exmouth, which is the fifth busiest in Devon.
 The numbers of passengers using the line each year have shown an increase in particular Digby & Sowton and St James Park.
 Comparing all stations on the year beginning April 2002 to the Year beginning April 2010 there are a variety of trends.
 The biggest increases have been at Digby & Sowton by 157% and St James Park with 105%.
 The increases in descending order from there are Topsham by 89%, Polsloe Bridge by 82%, Exton by 60%, Lympstone Village by 31% and the smallest with Exmouth by 6%.
 Meanwhile, Lympstone Commando has declined by 33%.